wpilibsuite/SystemCoreTesting/README.md

 ## Alpha 1 Goals

-* Maximize 'drive time' with Systemcore, ideally with a Swerve Drive FRC Robot.
+* Maximize 'drive time' with Systemcore, ideally with Swerve Drive FRC Robots.
-* Gather feedback on Hardware Reliablity, Connectors, and ease-of-use.
+* Gather feedback on hardware reliability, connectors, and ease-of-use.
 * Eliminate as many points of confusion and frustration as possible.
-Take note of every inconveneince you experience as you start using Systemcore.
-* If you have the opportunity and the confidence to do so, test your Systemcore at an offseason event.
+* Witness Systemcore in action at offseason events

 ## Systemcore Quick Start